meskoj/Reseach_Track_nw/README.md

      Extract position and velocity from the '/odom' topic }

-bool setLastCoordinates(req, res) {
-     Set the response with the last x and y coordinates }

 int main() {
      Initialize the ROS node
-     Subscribe to the '/odom' topic to get position and velocity Advertise on the 'actual_info' topic to publish robot information Advertise a service 'last_coordinates' to provide last coordinates Wait for the action server to start
+     Subscribe to the '/odom' topic to get position and velocity Advertise on the 'actual_info' topic to publish robot information Wait for the action server to start
      Create a new thread to run the 'interface' function